FACTBOX-The hunt for the Paris attackers

 Prosecutor Molins said Bendaoud was in contact before and after the attacks with a person using a Belgian phone who was in turn in phone contact with the attackers.

-In Belgium: Six have been placed under formal investigation on terrorism-related charges so far after more than two dozen arrests.
+In Belgium: Ten have been placed under formal investigation on terrorism-related charges after more than two dozen arrests.

 Mohammad Amri, 27, and Hamza Attouh, 21, went to Paris by car shortly after the attacks to fetch Salah Abdeslam and bring him back to Belgium on Nov.
 14.

 Lazez Abraimi, 39, Moroccan living in western Brussels.
 His lawyers say he admits taking Salah somewhere in Brussels in his car but knows nothing else.
-Abraimi's brother is in Syria but he himself is not a radical.
-He deals in bric-a-brac, hence the two handguns in his car, one of which was a signal pistol.
-The blood in his car is not that of Salah, his lawyer says.
+They say Abraimi's brother is in Syria but he himself is not a radical.
+They explain the discovery of two handguns in his car by the fact he deals in bric-a-brac.
+Blood found in his car is not that of Salah, his lawyer says.

 Ali Oulkadi, 31, a Frenchman living in Molenbeek, western Brussels, accused of driving Salah in Brussels on Nov.
 14. His lawyer says Oulkadi dropped him off north of the city centre.

+Abdoullah C., born 1985, Belgian national.
+Detained on Dec.
+22. Suspected of having been in contact with Hasna Ait Boulahcen in the period between the attacks and the raids in Saint-Denis.

+Ayoub B., a Belgian national born in 1993.
+Detained on Dec.
+30. Charged with terrorist murder and belonging to a terrorist organisation.
+A number of mobile phones were found at his home.

-Mohammad Abdeslam, brother of Salah and dead Brahim, was among five released after arrests on Nov.
-19. More than two dozen people in total have been detained and release in Belgium.
-(Compiled by Brian Love with reporters in Paris and Brussels; Editing by Tom Heneghan)
+Mohamed Abdeslam, brother of Salah and the dead Brahim, was among five people released after arrests on Nov.
+19.

+Police raided a house in Molenbeek looking for Salah on Nov.
+29 after a hoax call.
+They arrested the caller.
+(Compiled by Brian Love with reporters in Paris and Brussels)

 * Refinery's fuel production at least 50 pct capacity -trade